Global environmental analysis: Environmental factors

 At last, environmental factors are becoming more and more important nowadays.
 They regard natural resources and the basis of human life.
 Among those, the availability of raw materials and energy is the main topic.
 As the availability of fossil fuels, like oil or coal, gets worse within the next decades, the dependency on those fuels stays pretty risky.
 Moreover, to show an ecological responsibility, companies should assess and reduce their ecological damage.
 Through rare raw materials and increasing pollution, an environmentally friendly management gets spotlighted more and more by the public interest.
 Consequently, eco-friendly products or technologies can even signify a competitive advantage.

 Methods of the global environmental analysis

 The segmentation according to the six presented factors of the PESTLE analysis is the starting point of the global environmental analysis.
-The analysis can be done with the help of a checklist that evaluates every criteria of a segment.
+The analysis can be done with the help of a checklist that evaluates every criterion of a segment.
 In this manner, the status of the global environment shall be defined.
 In general, every segment needs to be worked on systematically to recognize changes.
 Then, the factors and its impacts can be interpreted right.
 After the segmentation, the analysis consists of four further steps: